awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 In a case like this, the recommended solution is to remove the bucket policy like the one above given that the bucket's default encryption is already present\.

-### Access Denied with Status Code: 403 when querying an Amazon S3 bucket in another account<a name="troubleshooting-athena-access-denied-with-status-code-403-when-querying-an-amazon-s3-bucket-in-another-account"></a>
+### Access denied with status code: 403 when querying an Amazon S3 bucket in another account<a name="troubleshooting-athena-access-denied-with-status-code-403-when-querying-an-amazon-s3-bucket-in-another-account"></a>

 This error can occur when you try to query logs written by another AWS service and the second account is the bucket owner but does not own the objects in the bucket\.
-For more information, see [I get the Amazon S3 Exception "Access Denied with Status Code: 403" in Amazon Athena when I query a bucket in another account](http://aws.amazon.com/premiumsupport/knowledge-center/athena-access-denied-status-code-403/) in the AWS Knowledge Center or watch the Knowledge Center [video](https://youtu.be/0j6U4gv2Os8)\.
+For more information, see [I get the Amazon S3 exception "access denied with status code: 403" in Amazon Athena when I query a bucket in another account](http://aws.amazon.com/premiumsupport/knowledge-center/athena-access-denied-status-code-403/) in the AWS Knowledge Center or watch the Knowledge Center [video](https://youtu.be/0j6U4gv2Os8)\.

 ### Use IAM role credentials to connect to the Athena JDBC driver<a name="troubleshooting-athena-use-IAM-role-credentials-to-connect-to-the-athena-jdbc-driver"></a>

 You can retrieve a role's temporary credentials to authenticate the [JDBC connection to Athena](connect-with-jdbc.md)\.
 Temporary credentials have a maximum lifespan of 12 hours\.
 For more information, see [How can I use my IAM role credentials or switch to another IAM role when connecting to Athena using the JDBC driver?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-iam-jdbc-driver/) in the AWS Knowledge Center\.

-## Query Syntax Issues<a name="troubleshooting-athena-query-syntax-issues"></a>
+## Query syntax issues<a name="troubleshooting-athena-query-syntax-issues"></a>

-### FAILED: NullPointerException Name is null<a name="troubleshooting-athena-nullpointerexception-name-is-null"></a>
+### FAILED: NullPointerException name is null<a name="troubleshooting-athena-nullpointerexception-name-is-null"></a>

 If you use the AWS Glue [CreateTable](https://docs.aws.amazon.com/glue/latest/webapi/API_CreateTable.html) API operation or the AWS CloudFormation [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html) template to create a table for use in Athena without specifying the `TableType` property and then run a DDL query like `SHOW CREATE TABLE` or `MSCK REPAIR TABLE`, you can receive the error message FAILED: NullPointerException Name is null\.